Report Defends 'Thorough Work' Done Certifying Boeing 737 Max — But Suggests Changes

 But in its review, the panel found no evidence that the outcome of the certification process would have been different if the FAA had not delegated some of the steps.

 "The FAA's delegation system is an appropriate and effective tool for conducting aircraft certification," the committee concluded in the executive summary of its report.
-"It relies on effective standards, oversight, and communication between stakeholders."
+"It relies on effective standards, oversight and communication between stakeholders."

 The review isn't the first to be compiled since the aircraft was grounded.
 Last October, an FAA-commissioned panel known as the Joint Authorities Technical Review lambasted both the agency and Boeing for failing to properly evaluate the new automated flight control system that directly caused the crashes.